As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

-While Terrifying Presence is useless if you're playing for keeps, if you're playing to have fun then it lets you be one mean son of a bitch.
-To the point that you can utterly terrifyVulpes Inculta upon meeting him in Nipton.
+- While Terrifying Presence is useless if you're playing for keeps, if you're playing to have fun then it lets you be one mean son of a bitch.
+To the point that you can utterly terrify Vulpes upon meeting him in Nipton.

 Courier: I'll wear your head like you wear that dog's.

-Fighting in the Legion Arena gives you one if you get to the final round, where you face off against a Ranger who's a genuine Action Girl.
+- Fighting in the Legion Arena gives you one if you get to the final round, where you face off against a Ranger who's a genuine Action Girl.
 The fight tends to be visceral and brutal, and despite the immorality of the whole thing, sparks a certain savage enjoyment.
-Unless you're hugely overlevelled and curbstomp everything of course.
+Unless you're hugely overleveled and curbstomp everything of course.

-If you tell Veronica to defect from the BOS and join the Followers, the Paladins that have been harassing you though her quest show up, murder the Followers doctors and try to pull one on you.
+- If you tell Veronica to defect from the BOS and join the Followers, the Paladins that have been harassing you though her quest show up, murder the Followers doctors and try to pull one on you.
 What happens next is just pure awesome.

-Paladin: <in a high pitch terrified voice> "No!
-No. NOOO!"
+Paladin: <in a high pitch terrified voice> "No. No!"

 The Courier: "You raise that gun and I will kill everyone in this room."

-The Courier has lots more chances of being witnessed performing unusual deeds than in previous games, making him a bit more believable as a great hero.
+- The Courier has lots more chances of being witnessed performing unusual deeds than in previous games, making him/her a bit more believable as a great hero.
 One particular moment comes from retrieving a fallen Ranger's corpse, which was being used by Fiends to ambush other rangers and NCR soldiers.
 Literally carrying his body back to an NCR position has you stating a few things about yourself, and the soldiers there responding in actual awe:

 Courier: I just did what anyone else would have done.

-Or a little more boastful:
+- Or a little more boastful:

-Or one that while modest, is no less badass:
+- Or one that while modest, is no less badass: